GreeningLab/GNA5031_applied3/README.md

 ```
 You're ready to go if software information are displayed.

+**FOR INSTRUCTORS: help students to install the above software using the codes provided, and test their installations**

 ### 5.2 Align sequences

 Sequence alignment is a fundamental step in many bioinformatics applications, including phylogenetic inference and others.
 It allows us to identify regions of similarity and difference between two or more sequences.
 By aligning sequences, we can identify conserved regions, mutations, insertions, and deletions, among others.
 This information is useful for understanding the evolutionary relationships among the sequences, identifying functional domains, and detecting genetic variations that may be associated with disease or other phenotypes.